Skip to main content

 Most programs in the UCF School of Performing Arts require an audition or interview.

-The M.A. in Theatre provides an opportunity to those with a foundation in theatre research and practice to strengthen their skills and knowledge beyond an undergraduate level.
+The M.A. in Theatre with a track in Theatre Studies provides an opportunity to those with a foundation in theatre research and practice to strengthen their skills and knowledge beyond an undergraduate level.
 Many who enroll are high school teachers, community college teachers and developing artist scholars.

 Students take a variety of classes in theory and practice while also having the opportunity to participate in Theatre UCF production and external internship opportunities.